robbedell/palo_alto_poc/README.md

 #### Usage:
 1. Update the `hostname` and `api_key` in the `provider` block.
+2. (Optional) Update the `ip` and `subnet` values in the `panos_interface` resource for custom interface configurations.
-2. Initialize Terraform:
+3. Initialize Terraform:
    ```bash
    terraform init
    ```
-3. Apply the configuration:
+4. Apply the configuration:
    ```bash
    terraform apply
    ```